caseyamcl/wosclient/README.md

 // getting the content
 $metadata = $wosClient->getMetadata('abcdef-ghijkl-mnopqr-12345');

 // Get the object ID
 $objectId = $metadata->getObjectId();

-// Get the object length (size in bytes)
+// Get the object length (size in bytes) - This returns NULL if not known
 $numBytes = $metadata->getLength();

 // Access custom metadata (having been added with `WosObject::putMetadata()`